 - Incentives that motivate people to take action

-- Leanmap provides expertise and implementation plan
+- Leanmap provides required skills and develops the implementation plan